Interacting Generalized Chaplygin-Jacobi gas: Thermodynamics approach: Introduction and Motivation

 As mentioned before, models positing an interaction between the dark energy and dark matter sectors were originally introduced to address the cosmic coincidence problem, as the energy exchange can create attractor solutions that keep the components' energy densities of the same order of magnitude.
 A primary virtue of these models is their ability to alter both the cosmic expansion history and the effective gravitational constant governing structure formation.
 However, their main defect is the lack of motivation for first principles, which has led to a plethora of kernels of phenomenological interactions, some of which can introduce theoretical instabilities or are penalized by model selection criteria for their added complexity.
 Despite these challenges, current observational constraints consistently allow for a small, non-zero coupling.
 Several recent analyzes suggest a preference for an interaction in which dark energy decays into dark matter (e.g., a positive coupling parameter for kernels proportional to an energy density).
-This direction of energy flow is not only favored by thermodynamic arguments, but is also capable of alleviating the $H_{0}$ tension by reducing the Universe's expansion rate at high redshifts compared to the concordance model; for an interesting review on interaction models, see \cite{Wang_2016, Wang_2024, vanderwesthuizen2025ilinearinteractingdark}.
+This direction of energy flow is not only favored by thermodynamic arguments, but is also capable of alleviating the $H_{0}$ tension by reducing the Universe's expansion rate at high redshifts compared to the concordance model; for an interesting review on interaction models, see, for instance, \cite{Wang_2016, Wang_2024, vanderwesthuizen2025ilinearinteractingdark}.
+A new study offers strong statistical evidence for interactions between dark matter and dark energy, challenging the validity of the standard cosmological model.
+Using recent datasets such as DESI and Planck, the authors argue that these exchange mechanisms account for the observed anomalies in the universe’s expansion more effectively than conventional explanations.
+The analysis considers two different theoretical approaches—coupled quintessence and coupled fluid—and in both cases finds a preference for interaction, with a significance reaching up to $5\sigma$.
+These results indicate that the observed discrepancies are not caused by time-varying dark energy alone, but rather by a genuine physical coupling between the components of the dark sector \cite{li2026strongevidencedarksector}.

 Linear models typically define the interaction kernel as being directly proportional to the density of dark matter, dark energy, or a simple sum of the two.
 A key issue with many linear models is their susceptibility to pathologies; for instance, scenarios where energy flows from dark matter to dark energy often lead to unphysical negative energy densities in the past or future.
 In contrast, non-linear models often define the interaction as proportional to the product of the densities \cite{CRUZ2019114623, Aguilar-Pérez_2022}, a form that naturally vanishes when either component's density approaches zero.
 This feature provides a significant theoretical advantage, as it inherently prevents the energy densities from becoming negative.
 This distinction also affects how the models address the coincidence problem; while certain linear models can solve the problem by creating a stable, constant ratio between the dark components, non-linear models typically only alleviate it, as the interaction's influence fades in the asymptotic past and future when one component becomes completely dominant.
 Furthermore, their predictions for the universe's ultimate fate can diverge; in the phantom regime, a future big rip singularity is often inevitable for linear models, whereas some non-linear models can avoid this fate if the interaction remains dominant and counteracts the phantom energy's effect \cite{vanderwesthuizen2025iinonlinearinteractingdark}.
 As we shall see in the following, all these characteristics are discussed within our model.